wolfgangB33r/dt-example-agent/README.md

 # Alert Optimizer Agent

 AI agent for optimizing alert configurations in a Dynatrace tenant.
+In the final answer you always replace the settings object id with the event.name.

 ## Count Alerts per Setting